How to Write a Job Description: Crafting a Practical Document

 • Don’t assume that sector specialists are better.
 Past successes might not carry over to the specific context of your business.

-Just as with the Measurable Outcomes, don’t list too many competencies.
+Just as with the Measurable Outcomes, don’t list too many Key Competencies.
 There’s no perfect applicant so focus on what’s really needed for great performance.
-If an applicant could achieve desired outcomes without a particular competency or be trained up to have it once you’ve hired them, then remove it from your list.
-(For more on how to avoid sabotaging yourself by expecting too much, see guide: Does the "Perfect" Employee Exist?).
+If an applicant could achieve Measurable Outcomes without a particular competency or be trained, then remove it from your list.
+For more on how to avoid sabotaging yourself by expecting too much, see our guide Realistic Recruitment: The “Perfect” Employee Doesn’t Exist and chapter 3.

 It’s good practice to also list competencies that you don’t want.
 For example, in a job where procedures need to be rigidly followed, you might not want a highly creative person.

-Step 5: Define Minimum Acceptable Standards for each competency
+Step 4: Set Minimum Acceptable Standards for each Key Competency

 Advertise a Job